MicrosoftDocs/power-platform/power-platform/admin/add-users-to-environment.md

 ---
 # Add users to an environment

 Environments can have zero or one Common Data Service database.
-The process for adding users to environments that have<!--Suggest "that have" instead of "with," for clarity.--> no Common Data Service database differs from the process for environments that have one Common Data Service database.
+The process for adding users to environments that have no Common Data Service database differs from the process for environments that have one Common Data Service database.
 For an overview of environments, see [Environments overview](environments-overview.md).

 ## Add users to an environment that has no Common Data Service database

-You don't have to add users to environments<!--Suggested.--> that have no Common Data Service database, because all users in the organization are present in these environments by default.
+You don't have to add users to environments that have no Common Data Service database, because all users in the organization are present in these environments by default.
 However, for a user to get access to an environment's resources, a security role needs to be assigned to them.
 For information about assigning a security role to users in an environment, see [Configure user security to resources in an environment](database-security.md).

 ## Add users to an environment that has a Common Data Service database